Imaging supermoir\'e relaxation in helical trilayer graphene: Introduction

-Helical trilayer graphene (HTG), in which three graphene layers are consecutively twisted by equal angles $\theta$, provides an especially rich venue to explore the relationship between lattice relaxation and electronic structure~\cite{mora2019flatbands,zhu2020twisted,mao2023supermoire,devakul2023magic,guerci2023chern,guerci2023nature,nakatsuji2023multiscale,yang2023multi,xia2023helical,popov2023magic,kwan2024strong,datta2024helical}.
+Helical trilayer graphene (HTG), in which three graphene layers are consecutively twisted by equal angles $\theta$, provides an especially rich venue to explore the relationship between lattice relaxation, supermoiré structure, and electronic properties~\cite{mora2019flatbands,zhu2020twisted,mao2023supermoire,devakul2023magic,guerci2023chern,guerci2023nature,nakatsuji2023multiscale,yang2023multi,xia2023helical,popov2023magic,kwan2024strong,datta2024helical}.
 Nominally, HTG is quasi-periodic, as the moiré pattern formed by the first and second layers is incommensurate with that formed by the second and third layers.
 However, at small twist angles, HTG is predicted to relax into large triangular domains of moiré-periodic order~\cite{devakul2023magic,guerci2023chern,guerci2023nature,nakatsuji2023multiscale,yang2023multi}.
-This yields two key length scales: a moiré wavelength $\lambda_{\rm{M}}\approx a/\theta$, which is uniform within the individual domains; and a larger supermoiré wavelength of order $\lambda_{\rm{SM}}\approx a/\theta^2$, which characterizes the size of the domains.
+This yields a uniform moiré wavelength $\lambda_{\rm{M}}\approx a/\theta$ within the individual domains, whose size is on the order of the supermoiré wavelength $\lambda_{\rm{SM}}\approx a/\theta^2$.
 Here $a$ is the lattice constant of graphene.
-HTG has two inequivalent types of domains (denoted as $h$ and $\bar{h}$ in Fig.~\ref{fig:htg}\textbf{a}) with different atomic stacking configurations.
-The domains locally break $C_{2z}$ symmetry, but map onto each other under a $C_{2z}$ transformation (Fig.~\ref{fig:moire}).
+Upon reconstruction, HTG has two in-equivalent types of domains (denoted as $h$ and $\bar{h}$ in Fig.~\ref{fig:htg}\textbf{a}) with different atomic stacking configurations.
+The domains locally break $C_{2z}$ symmetry, but map onto each other under a $C_{2z}$ transformation (Extended Data Fig.~1).
 Both domains locally host low energy bands that are separated from more dispersive bands by a large band gap.

 Crucially, the Dirac cones of the three graphene layers, together with the superlattice gap induced by locally broken $C_{2z}$ symmetry, endows the low-energy bands of each valley with non-zero Chern numbers.
 Adjacent domains have opposite Chern number for a given valley such that HTG realizes a network of topological boundary modes when the domains are tuned to incompressible fillings~\cite{devakul2023magic,guerci2023chern}.
 Furthermore, near a magic angle $\theta\approx 1.8^{\circ}$, the topological bands become flat, making HTG a promising platform to investigate interaction-driven quantum anomalous Hall states~\cite{devakul2023magic,guerci2023chern,guerci2023nature,kwan2024strong,datta2024helical}.
 Indeed, a recent transport study of magic-angle HTG observed robust, but non-quantized anomalous Hall signals at both integer and fractional filling factors~\cite{xia2023helical}.
 It remains unknown whether the absence of quantization is related to the presence of domain walls.
 The above theoretical expectations and experimental signatures strongly motivate direct characterization of the lattice relaxation, its effect on electronic structure, and the role of domain walls, none of which have been experimentally addressed to date.